ansible/molecule/docs/next.md

 - `roles-path` and `collections-paths` are no longer configurable for dependencies.
 Users are expected to make use of `ansible.cfg` file to alter them when needed.
+- testinfra verifier driver was removed but current users should be able to keep calling their testinfra tests by using `command` or `shell` ansible modules from within `verify.yml` playbook.

 # Planned changes

 - Removal of provisioning drivers support and documenting, with examples, how to easily migrate to a self-provisioning approach.
-- Removal of testinfra verifier driver and documenting how to call testinfra from inside the converge playbook to keep using the tool.
 - Refactoring how dependencies are installed
 - Bringing ephemeral directory under scenario folder instead of the current inconvenient location under `~/.cache/molecule/...`